 - Wisdom tooth extraction when teeth show signs of decay or are prone to infection

-Visit your top Yonkers dentist who can perform the tooth extraction, even on a weekend.
+Visit your general dentist who can perform the same day tooth extraction, and emergency tooth removal even on a weekend.
 The longer you wait, the worse your condition can get.
 Find a Saturday dentist or Sunday dentist if necessary.
 Don’t wait longer than you have to.

 Wisdom Tooth Extraction with Sedation Dentistry